tableau/analytics-extensions-api/docs/ae_api_ref.md

 `description` | String that is hard coded in the `state.ini` file and can be edited there.
 `creation_time` |  Creation time in seconds since 1970-01-01, hard coded in the `state.ini` file, where it can be edited.
 `state_path` | State file path of the server (the value of the TABPY_STATE_PATH at the time the server was started).
-`server_version` | TabPy Server version tag.
+`server_version` | The server version tag.
 Clients can use this information for compatibility checks.
-`name` | TabPy server instance name.
+`name` | The server instance name.
 Can be edited in `state.ini` file.
 `version` | Collection of API versions supported by the server.
 Each entry in the collection is an API version which has a corresponding list of properties.
 `version.`*`<ver>`* | Set of properties for an API version.
 `version.`*`<ver>.features`* | Set of an API's available features.